chavacava/dfence/README.md

 constraint applies.

 A constraint can be of one of two `kind`s: `forbid` or `allows`.
-Meaning that a a dependency will be forbidden (accepted) if it matches with one of the package patterns in `deps`.
+Meaning that a a dependency will be forbidden (or accepted) if it matches with one of the package patterns in `deps`.
 The `onbreak` field can take one of two values, `warn` or `error`; it indicates the error level to produce when the constraint is not respected.